jaimederringer/human_behavior_genetics/week_11/course_project_draft_paper.md

 ---

-title: Course Project Part 3, Draft Paper
+title: Course Project, Draft Paper

 ---

 You are going to write a review-article-style summary of what you've learned about your Course Project topic from your 10 article summaries.
-You do not need to argue for a particular perspective or hypothesis so much as summarize what is known You should also close your paper with a discussion of what the current limitations of the research are, and what research you think should be done to improve our understanding of the topic.
+You do not need to argue for a particular perspective or hypothesis so much as summarize what is known.
+You should also close your paper with a discussion of what the current limitations of the research are, and what research you think should be done to improve our understanding of the topic.

 Good writing comes from editing.
 But before you can edit, you must draft.
 The goal at this stage is to get words onto paper so that we can work together to make it better.